 Formations due to soil erosion

-• Purne village has a guest house with a shop too for buying general stuff and food items.
+• Purne village: Has a guest house with a small shop for buying basic supplies and food items

-• Camping sites are available in almost all villages including Purne or you can ask the local villagers to let you camp in their farms.
+• Camping: Sites are available at almost all villages including Purne.
+You can also ask local villagers to let you camp on their farms

-You should check the 12 must-have things to carry on a trek or camping trip in the Himalayas.
+Check out the 12 must-have things to carry on a trek or camping trip in the Himalayas before you pack.

-Nobu bhai also runs Kailash hotel at the main market at a cheap price of Rs 1000 double bed with attached bathroom and hot showers.
+Nobu bhai also runs Kailash Hotel at the main market at Rs 1,000 for a double bed room with attached bathroom and hot showers (as of 2022, verify locally for current rates).
+He can also help you arrange the entire Phuktal monastery trek from Padum.

 Homestays - on the way